cvzoya/figrim/README.md

 #### Using the allImages structure:

-After downloading the 'Targets' directory, to display an image:
+After downloading the [Targets.zip](http://figrim.mit.edu/Targets.zip), to display an image:
 ```
 >> imshow(allImages(i).impath)
 ```